 The best way to manually place heavy packages into cans is via a push-up method.
 This involves pushing a package into a can rather than wholly lifting and placing it there.
 The top half of the package is tilted over the top of the floor or bottom of the can and pushed into the can via lifting the package from its bottom.

-It is practical to safely lift even excessively heavy packages via extensive tilting, or pulling a package as closely away from a can as possible and tilting and pushing it into the can.
+It is practical to safely lift even extremely heavy packages via extensive tilting, or pulling a package as closely away from a can as possible and tilting and pushing it into the can.
 If a package is too short and too heavy to lift by traditional means, turning and tilting it on a corner could heighten it enough to push it up into its can; if not, it is simply imperative to ask for help.

 Knee lifting involves partially lifting a package to the knees and using one's knees to push the package into its can.